DavidCBerry13/docker-notes/01-running-a-docker-image/README.md

 ## Running a Container With an App

-A frequenct use case is to containerize an application with Docker.
+A frequent use case is to containerize an application with Docker.
 For example, you can containerize a web application so all of the dependencies it needs are within the container.

-This can be demonstrated with the `docker/getting-started` container from Docker
+This can be demonstrated with the [`docker/getting-started`](https://hub.docker.com/r/docker/getting-started) container from Docker

 ```bash
 docker run -d -p 3333:80 docker/getting-started